HIsu1231/Low-Latency-Prompt-Optimization-with-Structured-Complementary-Prompt/README.md

 [![Paper](https://img.shields.io/badge/Paper-PDF-red)]()
 [![License](https://img.shields.io/badge/License-MIT-green)]()

-This repository contains the official implementation of the paper "Don't Generate, Classify" published at **EACL 2026** (18th Conference of the European Chapter of the Association for Computational Linguistics).
+This repository contains the official implementation of the paper "Don’t Generate, Classify!
+Low-Latency Prompt Optimization with Structured Complementary Prompt" published at **EACL 2026** (19th Conference of the European Chapter of the Association for Computational Linguistics).

 ## 📋 Overview

 This project implements LLPO (Low Latency Prompt Optimization), a novel approach presented at EACL 2026 that uses classification-based methods instead of generation-based approaches to optimize prompts for language models.
-By using a fast classifier to identify the appropriate domain/category and then selecting pre-optimized prompts, LLPO achieves significantly lower latency compared to generation-based prompt optimization methods.
+By using a classifier to identify the appropriate domain/category and then selecting pre-optimized prompts, LLPO achieves significantly lower latency compared to generation-based prompt optimization methods.

 The main components include: